freenit-framework/doc/docs/backend/quickstart.md

 my_perms = permissions()
 ```

-That creates default permissions, which gives an active user from DB.
-You can
+That creates default permissions, which permits access only to the active user
-use it as dependency like so:
+(the one sending the request).
+You can use it as dependency like so:

 ```py
 @route('/blogs', tags=['blog'])